EnitanM/DevSecOps/README.md

+# End-To-End DevSecOps Pipeline

+## Summary

+This projects demonstrates a pipeline automating the application lifecycle.
+It adopts the core principles and practices of DevOps, with a focus on the integration of security practices into the process (DevSecOps).

+> **What problem does this solve?**
+Development and operation teams are traditionally separated by their different objectives in organizations, leading to many inefficiencies in the application lifecycle.
+DevOps addresses these inefficiencies by promoting coordination and collaboration between these roles.
+It empowers teams by streamlining processes for building, testing, and deploying applications, resulting in a more agile, and customer-centric environment.

+### Approach

+- Project Planning and App Selection
+  - Draft a high-level architecture diagram
+  - Setup GitHub repository
+  - Select sample application/webpage

+- Pipeline infrastructure and Automation Setup
+  - Set up Kubernetes environment (Minikube)
+  - Install Jenkins and configure CI pipeline
+  - Integrate GitOps tooling (ArgoCD)
+  - Establish RBAC and container scan process

+- Monitoring and Finalization
+  - Integrate monitoring tools (Prometheus & Grafana)
+  - Ensure successful pipeline execution from code push to deployment

+> [!Note]
+  This is for demonstrative purposes only.
+It is not intended to be a full-scale production-grade application.

+#### Project's structure

+- `/src/flask-app/` contains the app's source code, tests, requirements, dockerfile and compose.yaml file'
+- `/src/infra/` contains the infrastructure used by the local K8s environment
+- `/src/ops/` contains the Jenkinsfile automating the entire process

 ## Project in images

 ### Jenkins

 <img width="1432" height="436" alt="jenkins-dashboard" src="https://github.com/user-attachments/assets/c9acd550-c5b3-437b-ba9f-9089811747d2" />
 <img width="1760" height="825" alt="Screenshot 2025-10-29 at 03 34 57" src="https://github.com/user-attachments/assets/768b5dbe-5465-4b8f-87b2-977acc40ce2f" />